heywoodlh/heywoodlh.io/_posts/2021-05-17-Setting-Up-Dotfiles.md

 "Dotfiles" usually refers to a collection of configuration files on Unix/Unix-like systems.
 They are normally prepended with a "." which makes them hidden -- therefore they are called "dotfiles".
 People have tons of how-to articles on how they setup their dotfiles so here's my humble attempt to capture my train of thought with writing my dotfiles from scratch.

 [I've had dotfiles for years](https://github.com/heywoodlh/.dotfiles).
-I replicated a friend's setup and haven't really cleaned things up drastically since I've set them up, I've only added more to them.
+I replicated a friend's setup and haven't cleaned things up drastically since I've set them up, I've only added more and more to them.
 I felt my dotfiles were getting a bit cluttered and I wanted to go back to the drawing board.

 I also wanted to switch back to BASH as my shell.
 I have been using Fish as my shell on my client devices and after some deep introspection I realized that pretty much the only reason I use Fish was for the autocompletion.
 Autocompletion -- while nice -- is a pretty lame reason to install an entirely new shell on a system.
 Most of my systems (Linux, Mac) have BASH preinstalled, I'm using BASH on basically every other system that is not my laptop _and_ BASH is the shell I am most comfortable with, it just made sense to just switch back to BASH as my shell.